ipld/ipld/specs/selectors/fixtures/selector-fixtures-1.md

 string or bytes node, in which case it is treated as the length of the string or bytes node.

+After adjusting "from" and "to" values to the known length of the string or bytes node, the following rules are applied:

+ * Overflow of "to" is allowed and is interpreted as the end of the slice.
+This allows for a simple way to specify a slice from a particular index to the end of the slice, without needing to know the length of the slice.
+ * Underflow of "from" is allowed (which can only occur when "from" is a negative that is greater than the length of the slice), and is interpreted as the beginning of the slice.
+ * Overflow of "from" and underflow of "to" are not adjusted or reinterpreted.
+   These conditions will cause the selector to fail to match anything.
+ * Where the from:to range fails to match within the byte range of the node, (e.g. where they select a range beyond the end of the node), or where they resolve to a negative, or zero-length range (from>=to), the selector will fail to match.
+However, in the case where from==to, the selector will match, but the matched node will be an empty string or bytes.

 #### data

 [testmark]:# (match-subset-extremities/data)